gevannmullins/exchange_rate_api/README.md

   cosmetics.
 With that said, having a responsive Webapp will count in your favor as it will show us that you have pride in the work you do ... from both a backend and frontend perspective.

+## Setup Instructions
+- This system was build using PHP7.3, please ensure that your server uses something similar or higher.
+Ensure that the "index.php" file is in the root directory of your server.
+- Please open the "dbinfo.php" file and fill in your database information.
+- Included in the "sql" folder is the "exchange_rate_api.sql" file.
+Please import this file into your database.
+It will provide your database with the correct structure for the system to work.
+- This should be all that is needed for the system to work.

+## Last Word
+This system was pretty easy to build.
+I have not yet tested every aspect of the system, so I am sure you will find a few bugs that I might have overlooked.
+I also was not sure what was allowed and what was not allowed, so I tried my very best to stick to your rule of not implementing any frameworks.
+The only frameworks I added was the Bootstrap and JQuery frameworks.
+Everything else I created from scratch.
+If you have any questions, please do not hesitate to ask and I will explain.